-The impact obtained by the popular hysterical fear of paedophilia on an American state justice system which adopted multiple accusations as proof of guilt.
+The impact obtained by the popular hysterical fear of paedophilia on an American state justice system that adopted multiple accusations as proof of guilt.

 Start Of A Crusade

 Following this acquittal, Janet Reno, the chief prosecutor of Miami (1977) , and an avowed advocate for children began a crusade to protect the innocent children and discover a way of prosecuting child molesters that overcame the unreliability of child witnesses.
 Her approach :

 —later to be christened The Miami Method, was based upon the presumption that the understanding of children is reliable.

 Frank Fuster was chosen as the first accused to try out the new approach in court.
 He was a Cuban immigrant, ex-convict with a record of child molestation and manslaughter.
 And it was discovered that the multiple child witnesses produced by the child centre were sufficient to convince a jury, and a guilty verdict was recorded.

 Grant Snowdon Revisited

 This new approach was now applied Grant Snowdon, who the state prosecutor felt had evaded justice.
 The Snowdon's locality was scoured for children who would make allegations against the policeman, to be sent to the children's centre for processing by the sympathetic Bragas.
 And this process obtained three witnesses who alleged detailed sexual assault.
 And as corroborative evidence it was maintained that Gonorrhea and Vaginitis was diagnosed among the witnesses.

 Faced with multiple accusers, and the vague medical evidence, a jury convicted Snowdon after one hours deliberation on all 5 charges, which meant 5 life terms making him ineligible for parole until he was 83 years old.